cloudmesh-community/fa18-516-21/notebook.md

 * Created notebook.md
 * Created account on futuresystems and chameleoncloud
 * Fork book repo and install required tools to build .epub successfully

+# Week Fri 09/07/18 - 09/13/18

+* Generate and add pub key for access to kubernetes